 (1) The Commission must provide to the relevant local government a copy of the notice of a local planning scheme published in the Gazette under section 87(3) of the Act.

-(2) The local government must —
+(2) For the purposes of section 87(4B)(a) of the Act, the local government must advertise the local planning scheme as follows —

-(a) publish a copy of the notice in a newspaper circulating in the scheme area; and
+(a) publish a copy of the notice referred to in subregulation (1) in accordance with regulation 76A;

+(b) publish the local planning scheme in accordance with regulation 76A;

-(b) notify each person who made a submission in relation to the local planning scheme —
+(c) notify each person who made a submission in relation to the local planning scheme —

 (i) that the local planning scheme has been approved; and

-(ii) where a copy of the approved local planning scheme can be obtained.
+(ii) of the details of how the local planning scheme is made available to the public in accordance with regulation 76A.

+(3) Subregulation (2)(b) is an ongoing publication requirement for the purposes of regulation 76A(5)(a).

+[Regulation 33 amended: SL 2020/252 r.
+14.]

 Part 5 — Amending local planning scheme

 Division 1 — Preliminary